-GENDER SENSITIZATION (Open Elective - II)
+GENDER SENSITIZATION (Open Elective-II)

-Instruction 3 L Hours per Week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per Week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisite: No specific prerequisite is required.

 COURSE OBJECTIVES: This course will introduce the students to:

 - 1. Sensibility regarding issues of gender in contemporary India. - 2.
 A critical perspective on the socialization of men and women. - 3.
 Popular debates on the politics and economics of work while helping them reflect critically on gender violence.